Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     **Setting Executors for Individual Jobs**

-    The individual executor options for each job can be modified after they are imported by taking advantage of the `decorator_kwargs` option:
+    The individual executor options for each job can be modified after they are imported as well.

     ```python
     import covalent as ct